nathanmdng/web-scraper/README.md

 Load the tide forecast page for each location and extract information on low tides that occur after sunrise and before sunset.
 Return the time and height for each daylight low tide,.

+## Instructions
-To run this clone this repo.
+To run this clone this repo
+Install maven
 Go to the root directory containing the pom.xml
 ```
 mvn clean install
 mvn exec:java
 ```

-# Output
+## Output
 ```
 Half Moon Bay, California
 ===